 Here are ways to protect yourself from social media scams:*

-- Try to limit who can see your posts and information on social media.
+- Use privacy settings to limit who can see your information and what you post.

 - Do not share your live location or post about daily routines.